PaulSolt/Auto-Layout-Book/Auto Layout Book Log.md

 * Plan
 	* Revise the outline with the given chapter headings
 	* Restructure into new chapters (within the sections)
+	* Copy/paste content from each chapter into the corresponding section

 # November 26 2018 11:22:20